 Interviews & Orientation

 Applicants will be contacted and provided a status no later than one week following the application deadline.
-Applicants are required to attend an interview, after which the volunteers for that year will be selected within the week.
+Applicants are required to attend an online, informal interview following their application.

 The Medical Director may waive any policy set forth in this document and may delegate waiver authority for specific items to the Student Managers.